 Slippy gets unceremoniously killed off before the Fox vs. Bucky fight even begins.

 In He-Man's intro, he's described as having fought Superman.
 You know, that one guy who can lift entire planets and maybe killed your favorite person ever.

 In the same episode, the two hosts bring up how Lion-O's enhanced strength and speed "make it unlikely for curiosity to kill this cat, unless he's distracted by pretty objects;" while this is being said, the screen shows Felicia and Taokaka playing with a butterfly, a scene taken directly from their Death Battle.

 Shao Kahn vs. M. Bison is one huge Call Back to Akuma vs. Shang Tsung.
 It's the second match of its season and involves a Street Fighter antagonist fighting a Mortal Kombat antagonist, just like its predecessor.
 More subtly, Shang Tsung threatened to take his enemy's soul in the preview, but failed.
-Shao Kahn makes no promise, but succeeds where his underling did not.
+Shao Kahn makes no promise, but succeeds where his underling failed.

 In Strider Hiryu vs. Ryu Hayabusa, while Wiz describes the "security system" of the Dragon Sword, Boomstick points out that he could use some added protection for his car.
 He must not have gotten it fixed after Riptor fell into it.

 During Goku and Superman's fight, when Goku activates his Kaio Ken, Superman says "Kaio-What?" referencing a gag from Team Four Star's Dragon Ball parody series.
 Masako X of Team Four Star was voicing Goku during this match.